bfox9900/ASMFORTH/ASMFORTH Overview.md

 ( NOS is just an alias for the stack pointer register SP)

     01 # 65 #       \ put two numbers on data stack.
 65 is in TOS register
-    NOS @+ TOS XOR  \ XOR "next on stack" with TOS.
+    NOS^ TOS XOR    \ XOR "next on stack" with TOS.
-                    \ @+ does an automatic 'POP' of NOS after XOR completes
+                    \ NOS^ does an automatic 'POP' of NOS after XOR completes
                     \ result is in TOS register for future use
                     \ Stack item in NOS is removed.